FSB to host Baltimore High Schools in One Room,

 Stanford’s Center for Deliberative Democracy hosts deliberations around the world with the vision of enlivening public dialogue to generate informed and productive solutions to pressing social concerns.
 We were inspired to work with Stanford after learning about their “America in One Room” project.
 We’re delighted that they are coming to Baltimore to help us to learn how deliberation affects opinions about important national issues.

-The plenary sessions are available to view as Zoom video.
+The plenary sessions video recordings are available to view.